NC State, Craft Beer, Carolina Cooking

 Raleigh has a crime rate comparable to other major cities

 Every city, no matter how big or small is going to have some amount of crime in it.
-That’s why it’s important to have some perspective about crime rates.
+That’s why it’s important to have some perspective on crime rates.

 According to NeighborhoodScout, the crime score in Raleigh is only 11 (with 100 being the safest possible score).